 (3) reciprocal, that is interaction in its literal sense: a process of mutual adaptation between the musician and the software agent.

-The research question of the project is twofold:
+The research question of the project was twofold:

 How can the focus of the compositional process be shifted from composing sounds to composing sonic (agent) interactions?
 And what are the implications of this shift for composition and Music AI?

-This research question will be explored in 8 different compositions/case studies which will be developed by the two main researchers, Artemi-Maria Gioti and Gerhard Eckel, and three artists-in-residence, in collaboration with the musicians of Klangforum Wien and Schallfeld Ensemble.
+This research question was explored in compositions/case studies developed by the two main researchers, Artemi-Maria Gioti and Gerhard Eckel, and three artists-in-residence, in collaboration with the musicians of Klangforum Wien and Schallfeld Ensemble.

 1. ROWE, R. (1993) Interactive Music Systems: Machine Listening and Composing.
 London: MIT Press.